cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/ansible.rst

 ::

-  ansible all -i inventory.txt -u ubuntu -c ssh -a "echo Hello World"
+  ansible all -i inventory.txt -u ubuntu -a "echo Hello World"

 An explanation of the flags: